dmitriykara/ads-tech-tornados-project/README.md

 5. Resource Limits

-    Operate within the constraints of available computational resources and quotas set by cloud providers.
+    Operate within the constraints of available computational resources and quotas set by end users.

 6. Reliability

-    Ensure high availability and fault tolerance within the scaling service itself to prevent outages or scaling mishaps.
+    Ensure high availability and fault tolerance within the scaling service itself to prevent outages or scaling issues.

 7. Complexity

-    The service should aim to minimize complexity to avoid steep learning curves for users integrating it into their environments.
+    The service should strive to reduce operational complexity, ensuring it remains accessible to users without significant management overhead.

-    This structure provides a comprehensive framework for implementing a load balancing service with the ability to scale applications to zero instances, tailored for environments requiring efficient resource management and rapid scaling capabilities, particularly in the context of ML applications.